MakeSchool-Tutorials/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 We need the path `/posts/:id` to resolve to displaying a `posts-show` template.

 > [action]
-> open `controllers/post.js`, and add a new GET endpoint:
+> open `controllers/post.js`, and add a new GET endpoint.
+Make sure all middleware requirements happen ABOVE it:
 >
 ```js
 app.get("/posts/:id", function(req, res) {